 Do you wonder if God is saying to the world, “Be still and know that I am God; exalted among the nations, exalted on the earth.”?
 Psalm 46:10

 While as believers in Jesus Christ we are not afraid of death it is our responsibility to choose life.
 It is not our right to put others at harm, even unintentionally.
-That is the problem with the coronavirus – people do not know they are infected for up to two weeks, meanwhile they’re shedding the virus, unwittingly causing it to spread.
+That is the problem with the coronavirus – people may not know they are infected, meanwhile they’re shedding the virus, unwittingly causing it to spread.

 The US is in the stage when extreme measures are being taken to keep this virus from spreading as much as possible.
 The restrictions may seem insane and over the top fear-mongering.
 But would you rather take precautions for the sake of others or unknowingly cause someone’s illness and even perhaps death – someone who may not know the saving work of the Lord Jesus Christ who paid the price for our sins?

 We cancelled services not from fear for ourselves but from the desire to keep our loved ones and friends healthy.

 God wants us to live in ways that take into account the community’s health.
 There are many references in the Old Testament for cleanliness and minimizing exposure to communicable diseases.
 God knows how rampantly infections and disease will spread through a community of people who don’t take precaution.
 He set up firm guidelines to keep people from contaminating each other.
 Yes, we’re in a completely different era far removed from wandering the desert without benefit of medical knowledge and intervention but infections are spread in the same way as they were then.

 God doesn’t need us to be in a church building to worship Him.
 Some people’s best worship experiences come from being alone with God: Listening to Him, reading His Word – the Textbook for living an abundant life in Jesus.